 - A little on the heavier side

 Other than the weight, there’s no real cons with this one.
 Simply put, it’s an amazing choice that’ll excel in your typical room.

 The Best For a Medium To Large Size Room (16×20 feet) – JBL Studio 520CBK 2-Way Dual 4-Inch

-In a medium to larger size room, the JBL Arena 125C will be perfect.
-With two 2.5-inch woofers, impressive output won’t be an issue.
+In a medium to larger size room, the JBL Studio 520CBK works incredibly well.
+With two 4 inch drivers, impressive output won’t be an issue.

 There’s even the inclusion of JBL’s signature HDI technology.
 HDI stands for high definition imaging.
 The basic jist of it is that the drivers are set up in a very specific way which ultimately results in an impressively wide soundstage.